 There are several options going forward to address the growing volume of NGLs in North Dakota.
 One option would be to build, expand, or repurpose existing pipeline systems.
 A second option would be the development of value-added industries that would use NGL products as feedstock.
 Another potential use for NGLs is enhanced oil recovery (EOR) in the Williston Basin as fields continue to mature.
 The use of NGLs as a working EOR fluid is still in the research phase with early lab results appearing promising.

-Figure 3.
-Forecasted North Dakota NGL production and transportation options starting in Aug.
-2018
+Figure 6.
+Forecasted North Dakota NGL production and transportation options.